vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

 Users will be able to create a Supply Chain Template and use a flag to indicate that the object being stamped out is an immutable object.
 If they do so, they will need to provide a success criteria.
-Given these inputs, Cartographer will create a Runnable and ClusterRunTemplate for the user.
+Given these inputs, Cartographer will create a Runnable for the user and ensure that an appropriate ClusterRunTemplate exists.

 # Motivation
 [motivation]: #motivation